carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-symbolizer.rst

  If a source code location is in an inlined function, prints all the inlnied frames.
 Defaults to true.

+.. option:: -default-arch

+ If a binary contains object files for multiple architectures (e.g. it is a Mach-O universal binary), symbolize the object file for a given architecture.
+ You can also specify architecture by writing ``binary_name:arch_name`` in the input (see example above).
+If architecture is not specified in either way, address will not be symbolized.
+Defaults to empty string.

 EXIT STATUS
 -----------